 Building For Everyone: Expand Your Market With Design Practices From Google’s Product Inclusion Team

-This is one of the two books on my list to read soon.
-I am very excited to read it and understand better how a large company like Google thinks about inclusive design.
-I will definitely share my thoughts on this book once I have completed it.
+This is one of the two books on my list to read soon, and I’m really excited about it.
+I’m looking forward to gaining a better understanding of how a large company like Google approaches inclusive design.
+Once I’ve finished reading, I’ll be sure to share my thoughts!

 Inclusive Design for a Digital World: Designing with Accessibility in Mind (Design Thinking)

-This is the other book my reading list.
-I think this will be a good refresher on design thinking theory and will help with better understand inclusive design when it comes to digital products.
+This is the other book on my reading list.
+I think it will be a great refresher on design thinking theory and will help me better understand inclusive design, especially for digital products.

 DISCLAIMER: Links included in this post might be affiliate links.
 If you purchase a product or service with the links that I provide I may receive a small commission.
 There is no additional charge to you!
 Thank you for supporting me so I can continue to provide you with free content.